 - Remove the packaging of the appliance.
-Make sure the gas pipes underneath the appliance are not damaged. - Clear a safe space to store the frame and the glass. - Remove the frame, (if necessary) and the glass and take the separately wrapped parts out of the appliance. - Prepare the gas connection to the gas control valve.
+Make sure the gas pipes underneath the appliance are not damaged. - Clear a safe space to store the cover lists and the glass. - Remove the cover lists and the glass and take the separately wrapped parts out of the appliance - Prepare the gas connection to the gas control valve.